cod3d-dev/ensurex/docs/console-commands.md

 # Change all rejected policies from the last month to active
 php artisan policies:change-status --from=rejected --to=active --start-date=2025-07-01 --end-date=2025-07-31

+# Change policies to active with a specific activation date
+php artisan policies:change-status --from=draft --to=active --activation-date=2025-08-01

+# Change policies to active with activation dates from this month
+php artisan policies:change-status --from=draft --to=active --activation-date-range=this_month

+# Change policies to active using their quote creation date as activation date
+php artisan policies:change-status --from=draft --to=active --use-quote-date
 ```

 **Output Example**: